 But Chinese is too hard!
 If you’re interested in learning Chinese, I’m sure you’ve heard people claim that it is the hardest language you can learn.

 And yet, I could go on for days about how logical and simple Chinese really is once you get your head around it.
 Chinese is only harder than, say, Spanish, because it is so much more different, in that it has nearly 0% shared vocabulary with English (while I have seen estimates that Spanish shares almost 30% common vocabulary with English).
-Chinese is harder in the beginning than most languages, but it the long run it makes a lot of sense once you get the basics down.
+Chinese is harder at the beginning than most languages, but it the long run it makes a lot of sense once you get the basics down.
 Even characters, which are infuriatingly difficult to learn in the beginning, slowly become easier and easier to commit to memory.

 For example, these things that actually make Chinese easier than most languages: